pat676/PI-Universal-Remote/README.md

 Implemented, but not tested:

-- Reading and storing IR Signals on the PI and a simply UI To achieve this
+- Reading and storing IR Signals on the PI and a simple UI To achieve this
 - A module listening for bluetooth signals and converting theese to IR-Signals
 - Text description of the hardware connections used.